Taking a Fact-Finding Trip Before Moving Abroad

 Living Abroad Contributing Editor

-If you move overseas temporarily for study or work for up to a year, a fact-finding trip is not vitally important.
-After all, your stay abroad is limited and you know that you will return home after your study period or work contract ends.
-But for those with a long-term goal to live abroad, it is essential to check out the country of your choice before making the final move.
+If you move overseas temporarily for study or work for up to a year, a fact-finding trip is not quite as important, though still recommended since all such decisions involve a lot of logistics and money, before and after.
+But a short stay abroad is of somwhat less importance, though still often a major moment in your life, as you know that you will return home after your study period or work contract ends.
+But for those with a long-term goal to live abroad, it is far more essential to check out the country of your choice before making the final move.

 Getting a Sense of Daily Life Abroad

-A fact-finding trip allows you to get an idea of daily life in your host country and you can explore first-hand all aspects of local life.
+A fact-finding trip allows you to get an idea of all aspects daily life in your host country.
 When I went to Brazil on a yearlong student exchange, I had not been to Rio de Janeiro before.
 If I had known beforehand that I would have to go on a daily hour-long ride on a crowded bus to get to my university, I might have opted for a smaller city or a different living arrangement.
 I also had no idea that I would live on a major thoroughfare in the Copacabana neighborhood, where the constant traffic noise and honking was almost unbearable.
 On a fact-finding trip you will be able to explore these details of daily life and make a well-educated decision about where to move.

 Carefully Plan Your Fact-Finding Trip